Miami in Ottawa County, Oklahoma — The American South (West South Central)

 Erected 1966 by Miami "75th Anniversary Committee".

 Location.
 36° 52.565′ N, 94° 52.665′ W. Marker is in Miami, Oklahoma, in Ottawa County.
 Marker is at the intersection of Main Street (U.S. 69) and 1st Avenue NW, on the left when traveling north on Main Street.
-Touch for map.
-Marker is on the former hotel south across 1st Avenue NW from the landmark Coleman Theatre.
-Marker is at or near this postal address: 45 N. Main Street, Miami OK 74354, United States of America.
+Marker is on the former hotel south Touch for map.
+Marker is at or near this postal address: 45 N Main Street, Miami OK 74354, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Coleman Theatre (within shouting distance of this marker); Moscelyne Larkin (about 300 feet away, measured in a direct line); Steve & Cassie Gaines (about 300 feet away); David Froman (about 300 feet away); Steve Owens (about 300 feet away); Charles Banks Wilson (about 300 feet away); Hadley Building (about 500 feet away); Miami Trust and Savings Bank Clock (about 600 feet away).
 Touch for a list and map of all markers in Miami.